-In accordance with 34 CFR §361.48 (Scope of vocational rehabilitation services for individuals with disabilities), DVI will ensure the availability of service to consumers who have applied for or been determined eligible for VR services, as appropriate for each consumer.
+In accordance with 34 CFR §361.48 (Scope of vocational rehabilitation services for consumers with disabilities), DVI will ensure the availability of service to consumers who have applied for or been determined eligible for VR services, as appropriate for each consumer.

-VR services must:
+VR services must-

-- Be allowable, allocable, necessary, and reasonable; - Assist a consumer with a disability in preparing for, securing, retaining, advancing in, or regaining a competitive integrated employment outcome; and - Are consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
+- Be allowable, allocable, necessary, and reasonable; - Assist a consumer with a disability in preparing for, securing, retaining, advancing in, or regaining a CIE outcome; and - Are consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.

-DVI must ensure that each consumer receives only those services required to determine program eligibility, the needs of the consumer, and to achieve the competitive integrated employment outcome identified in the Individualized Plan for Employment (IPE).
+DVI must ensure that each consumer receives only those services required to determine program eligibility, the needs of the consumer, and to achieve the CIE outcome identified in the IPE.
 Services must be arranged for and provided consistent with the requirements of this and all other chapters of this policy manual.